priiduneemre/btcd-cli4j/README.md

 		<version>0.5.0</version>
 	</dependency>

-To let the daemon know where to look for the notifications, open up your `node_config.properties` file (yet again) and specify the ports mentioned in your tiny shell scripts above, for example:
+To let the daemon know where to wait for notifications, open up your `node_config.properties` file and specify the ports listed in the shell scripts above, for example:

 	node.bitcoind.notification.alert.port = 5158
 	node.bitcoind.notification.block.port = 5159